nullworks/cathook/README.md

 You didn't download Source SDK. **DO NOT DOWNLOAD CATHOOK USING "DOWNLOAD .ZIP" FROM GITHUB.
 USE git clone --recursive!**

 If you are using another distro, make sure to have g++, gdb, libc6 and build essentials installed. g++-6 may be required depending on your setup.

-Arch users have reported being able to compile cathook with gcc-7, while some Ubuntu users say they require gcc-6.
-There are also reports saying that some users can not run steam without gcc-7.
-If you're having this problem, a possible fix for Ubuntu users is to install both gcc-6 and gcc-7.
-If gcc-6 is not an option for you, Ubuntu users can use gcc-7 for compiling cathook by adding `-e CC=gcc-7 CXX=g++-7` to the make command line.

 ## Updating cathook
 Run the `update` script in cathook folder.